 Carlsbad is a tiny town located in the state of Texas.
 With a population of 622 people and just one neighborhood, Carlsbad is the 909th largest community in Texas.

-Carlsbad is a blue-collar town, with 70.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Carlsbad is generally considered to be a blue-collar town.
+70.81% of the Carlsbad workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carlsbad is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Carlsbad who work in maintenance occupations (15.14%), teaching (7.57%), and office and administrative support (6.49%).

 The population of Carlsbad has a very low overall level of education: only 6.48% of people over 25 hold a 4-year college degree or higher.